FraserParlane/spacenet/README.md

 # SpaceNet visualization with GDAL

-This repo is a demonstration of visualizing data, both tif and geojson, from [SpaceNet](https://spacenet.ai) with the [GDAL](https://gdal.org/python) library.
-Note that some regions of the map are blank because the data provided by SpaceNet is for an ML training challenge.
+This is a demonstration of visualizing geospatial data, both geoTIFF and geoJSON, provided by [SpaceNet](https://spacenet.ai) with the [GDAL](https://gdal.org/python) library.

+Note that some regions of the map below are blank because the data provided by SpaceNet is for an ML training challenge.

 ![](patches_low-res.png)

 ## Installation
-Note that the GDAL installation instructions are for Mac OSX.
+These GDAL installation instructions are for Mac OSX.

 Install GDAL libraries with [Homebrew](https://brew.sh/) prior to installing GDAL pip package.

 `brew install GDAL`